 31 December 31 December

-In thousands of Naira 2018 2017
+In thousands of Naira 2019 2018

-Mandate fees (a) 35,000 25,000
+Mandate fees (a) 35,500 35,000

-Guarantee fee (b) 300,000 25,000
+Guarantee fees (b) 592,958 300,000

-Monitoring fee(c) 5,000 417
+Monitoring fees (c) 13,958 5,000

-340,000 50,417
+642,416 340,000

-- (a) Amount represents the fees earned from GEL Utility Limited (N20 million) and North South Power Company Limited (N15 million) for the preliminary analysis and due diligence done by the Company for providing guarantees for the issued and proposed bonds by the two client companies respectively. - (b) Amount represents the amortized portion of the non-refundable fee calculated as a percentage of the guaranteed amount earned from Viathan Funding Plc for providing guarantee to the N10 billion bond issued by the client Company. - (c) Amount represents the amortized portion of a fixed non-refundable annual fee for providing monitoring services for guarantee issued in respect of Viathan Funding Plc's bond.
+(a) Amount represents the fees earned from clients for the preliminary analysis and due diligence done by the Company for providing guarantees for the issued and proposed infrastructure bonds.

+(b) Amount represents the amortized portion of the non-refundable fees calculated as a percentage of the guaranteed amount earned from Viathan Funding Plc, North South Power and GEL Utility Limited for providing guarantees to the N10 billion bond, N8.5 billion bond and N13 billion bond issued respectively by the client companies.

+(c) Amount represents the amortized portion of fixed non-refundable annual fees for providing monitoring services for guarantees issued in respect of Viathan Funding Plc's North South Power and GEL Utility Limited bonds.